We work with more than 300 partners to bring you better travel deals

 The off season sees lots of rain and temperatures plummet, usually starting from around October time although January to March sees the winter come into full swing.
 This is usually when you can find the cheapest flights to the Netherlands however you are slightly limited on what you can do as the cold weather shuts down a lot of tourist activities.
 January does see the International Film Festival in Rotterdam which is a great event to attend if you’re in the area around the time it’s on.
 Some Canals in Amsterdam freeze over too which opens up the chance of skating on the ice.

-When is the best time to book flights to Netherlands?
+When is the best time to book a flight to Netherlands?

 On average you’ll find the cheapest flights to the Netherlands three to four months prior to when you want to travel.
 You might have to secure your flight tickets even earlier than this if you are visiting for Christmas, New Year or one of the major festivals.
 Trying to figure out the best time to book your flights to the Netherlands does vary though depending on where exactly you are hoping to visit, Eindhoven for example normally has the cheapest flight tickets on offer, whereas Amsterdam can go from incredibly cheap during the off season to ridiculously expensive when peak season rolls in.
 Try to be as flexible as you can with your dates and location to find the best offers, and if you’re not too fussed about the weather look at having your trip set for early October time before the rain and cold weather kicks in too much.